QualiSystemsLab/colony-cli/README.md

     options:
        -h --help                        Show this message
-       -d, --duration <minutes>         The Sandbox will automatically de-provision at the end of the provided durationI -n, --name <sandbox_name>        Provide a name for the Sandbox.
+       -d, --duration <minutes>         The Sandbox will automatically de-provision at the end of the provided duration -n, --name <sandbox_name>        Provide a name for the Sandbox.
 If not set, the name will be generated automatically using the source branch (or local changes) and current time.